kfigiela/distributed-process-test-task/README.md

 # CH/OTP Test Task
 by Kamil Figiela <kamil.figiela@gmail.com>

 While the goal of the task is well defined, it still has a lot of moving parts.
-Therefore I did a number of assumptions that I will cover in this document.
+Therefore I did a number of assumptions that I will discuss in this document.

 # Quick Start Guide